Combs-la-Ville

-Combs-la-Ville (/fr/) is a commune in the south-eastern suburbs of Paris, in the Seine-et-Marne department in the Île-de-France in north-central France.
-It is located 25.5 km from the center of Paris, in the "new town" of Sénart, created in the 1970s.
+Combs-la-Ville (/fr/; 'Combs-the-City') is a commune in the southeastern outer suburbs of Paris, in the Seine-et-Marne department in the Île-de-France in north-central France.
+It is on the departmental border with Essonne, 25.5 km from the centre of Paris, in the "new town" of Sénart, created in the 1970s.

+History

+The original part of the current Hôtel de Ville was completed in 1809.

 Demographics

-The inhabitants are called Combs-la-Villais.
+The inhabitants are called Combs-la-Villais in French.

 Transportation

 Combs-la-Ville is served by Combs-la-Ville–Quincy station on Paris RER D.

 Twin towns

 Combs-la-Ville is twinned with the towns of :